SerineMolecule/pepfar/README.md

 of vanilla JS?

 So yeah, vanilla JS, optimized very much for an absolutely tiny download.
-(Ignore the images, I'll optimize them later.)
+(Besides the embeds, nothing I can do about those.)
 If you want to host your own essays, this is probably not a bad starting point.